 Tuition and Fees, Graduate

-Education (except for Division of Kinesiology), Graduate School, Liberal Arts and Sciences, and Social Work
+Schools covered in this section include: Education (except for Division of Kinesiology), Graduate School, Liberal Arts and Sciences, and Social Work.

 Fine, Performing and Communication Arts